manrodri/ECS_EXERCISE/README.rst

     - SQL scripts for upgrading the system are available at local hosted path location.
     - SQL scripts are just sequential SQL statements.
     - The DB version is stored in the same DB to be updated in a table called ‘versionTable’.
 This table contains a single row.
 A column called ‘version’ is used to store these values.

+    - A cloud9 environment which contains the dabase up an running an a folder with scripts to test.
+IF THE TESTING IS DONE IN A LOCAL ENVIRONMENT RUN $python db_setup.py AND INSERT MANUALLY the initial values for testing in both tables.

 HOW THE DB IS UPDATED: